Unlocking the potential of Composable Architecture with content modeling

 Each implementation is unique.
-As such, the content modelling process should be thorough and define the levels of composability required before building anything in the CMS.
+As such, the content modeling process should be thorough and define the levels of composability required before building anything in the CMS.
 Implementing a composable model allows the editors to quickly launch new content, layouts, brand ideas, campaigns, and more, all from the CMS and with minimal to zero development effort.

 This allows companies to test and launch new experiences quickly and learn what works and ultimately converts.
 It also means the business only engages the engineering team when they need something new, like a new content type or feature.
 As a result, engineers can spend their time innovating solutions for the enablement of the business and not maintaining a CMS implementation and integration into channel applications.

 Combining the concepts outlined here can provide a wide array of options for composability in your digital channels.
-The content modelling process will provide you with an implementation with great potential and productivity for new ideas.
+The content modeling process will provide you with an implementation with great potential and productivity for new ideas.

-Running the content modelling process
+Running the content modeling process